bitcraft/pytmx/readme.md

 __09/14/12__ - Merge python3 branch.
 Now 100% compatible with 2.7 and 3.3+
 __07/26/14__ - New python3/2 release.
 Check it out in the python3 branch.
 __05/29/14__ - Added support for rotated objects and floating point
-__sometime__ - Merged six branch into python 3 branch.
-Use this for Py3.
 __04/04/14__ - New Six Branch created
 __02/28/14__ - Image layer support, object points changed, new test.py!
 __02/24/14__ - New Python 3 Support: see python3 branch